 No month holds as much significance for Muslims as Ramadan.
-It is a practice that dates back thousands of years and it forms an integral part of the religion of Islam.
-Muslims around the world observe Ramadan by fasting between sunrise and sunset during the ninth month of the lunar year.
-Rooted in the five pillars of Islam, fasting is one of the core values every Muslim is obligated to follow which makes Ramadan a compulsory principle for those who follow Islam.
+It is a practice that dates back thousands of years, and it forms an integral part of the religion of Islam.
+Throughout history, Muslims around the world have observed Ramadan by fasting between sunrise and sunset during the ninth month of the lunar year to uphold Sawm, the Fourth Pillar of Islam.
+Rooted in the Five Pillars of Islam, fasting is one of the core values every Muslim is obligated to follow, which makes Ramadan a compulsory principle for those who follow Islam.

-It is widely respected by people from all religions and cultures across the globe, but few outside of the Islam community know the history behind the holy month.
-We will explain how Ramadan came to be, what it means for Muslims and how it is observed around the world.
+It is widely respected by people from all religions and cultures across the globe, but few outside of the Islam community know the history behind the Holy Month.
+We will explain the history of Ramadan, the history of Ramadan fasting, what it means for Muslims and how it is observed around the world.

-The city of Mecca in Arabia was home to a man called Muhammad who, in around 610 A.D., started to receive teachings from Allah during a month-long period.
-During this month, Muhammad encountered the Angel Gabriel.
-During this encounter, it is said the Angel Gabriel revealed the exact words of Allah in the form of the Qur’an.
-It is believed that Muhammad was the last of the prophets Allah chose to share his words and his teachings with mankind, and as such, the Prophet Muhammad (PBUH) is considered the messenger of God along with the 24 other prophets, which includes Ibrahim, Adam, Isa and Musa.
+The city of Mecca in Arabia was home to the Prophet Muhammad (PBUH), who, in around 610 A.D., started to receive revelations from Allah (SWT) during a month-long period.
+During this month, the Prophet Muhammad (PBUH) encountered the Angel Jibril.
+During this encounter, it is said that the Angel Jibril revealed the exact words of Allah (SWT) in the form of the Qur’an.
+It is believed that the Prophet Muhammad (PBUH) was the last of the prophets Allah (SWT) chose to share his words and his teachings with mankind, and as such, the Prophet Muhammad (PBUH) is considered the Messenger of Allah (SWT) along with the 24 other prophets, which includes Ibrahim, Adam, Isa and Musa.

-The night the Angel Gabriel revealed the Qur’an is known as Laylat Al-Qadr.
+The night the Angel Jibril revealed the Qur’an is known as Laylat Al-Qadr.
 Translated to English, it means ‘The Night of Power’.
 Many Muslims believe Laylat Al-Qadr falls on the 27th night of the ninth month of the lunar year, but others believe it falls on the 23rd night.
-Given this is the night the holy Qur’an was first revealed, this is the most prominent day of all for Muslims and is the most important day of Ramadan.
+Given this is the night the holy Qur’an was first revealed, this is the most prominent day of all for Muslims and is the most important day in the history of Ramadan.

-It is believed that over the course of 23 years, Muhammad was told the teachings of God.
-Over time, five key principles were revealed, known as the pillars of Islam.
+It is believed that over the course of 23 years, Muhammad (PBUH) was told the teachings of Allah (SWT).
+Over time, five key principles were revealed, known as the Pillars of Islam.
 They are as follows:

-- Shahada (declaring your belief and faith in one God – Allah – and the Prophet Muhammad)
+- Shahada (declaring your belief and faith in one God – Allah (SWT) – and the Prophet Muhammad (PBUH))